Khan/wonder-blocks/packages/wonder-blocks-dropdown/components/multi-select.md

 In case you need to use a custom opener with the MultiSelect, you can use the `opener` property to achieve this.
-In this example, the `opener` prop accepts a function with the `eventState` argument that lets you customize the style for different states, such as `pressed`, `hovered` and `focused`.
+In this example, the `opener` prop accepts a function with the following arguments:

+- `eventState`: lets you customize the style for different states, such as `pressed`, `hovered` and `focused`.
+- `text`: Passes the menu label defined in the parent component.
+By default, `text` will be initialized with the value of the `placeholder` prop set in the `MultiSelect` component.

 **Note:** If you need to use a custom ID for testing the opener, make sure to pass the `testId` prop inside the opener component/element.